Readers love the ending of stories, but do you feel like you don’t know how to write a really good ending?

 The Changed Self ending can be considered the counterpart to the Changed World ending.
 In this type of ending, your character goes through more internal than external change.
 Their environment or life in general more or less returns to its “normal” state at the end of the book, but they now see everything with fresh eyes because they are no longer the same person they started out as.

 This type of ending can also be referred to as the Circular ending.
-But I prefer to focus on the change in self because I feel that places emphasize on the more important aspect of the story, which is character transformation.
+But I prefer to focus on the change in self because I feel that places emphasis on the more important aspect of the story, which is character transformation.

 When planning for a Changed Self ending, make sure to consider the impact the events in the book have on your character.
 Focus on the “how” and “why” of the character’s internal transformation and make sure that their thoughts and decisions ultimately point toward that change.